 To illustrate what we mean, think of the dilemma consumers face when browsing Costco or Sam’s Club.
 I think we’ve all been there: we see an exceptional buy one, get one free deal on a bulk package of something that makes that product effectively half price!
 Even though it’s way more than we need, we buy it anyway.

 We use a quarter of one package and the rest goes stale.
-(Or, in our case, this is how we’ve had the same ginormous boxes of Keebler Club Crackers for the last 2+ years.
-Now, the only thing I buy in bulk is Slim Jims.
-Thanks to scientific advancements, they never go stale!)
+(Or, in our case, this is how we’ve had the same ginormous boxes of Keebler Club Crackers for the last 2+ years.)
 Suddenly, we’ve overpaid for that “exceptional deal.”

 For many people, this is the exact scenario with the Disney Dining Plan.
 I cannot stress this enough: if you’re arbitrarily ordering the most expensive thing on the menu, only eating half your meal, or stockpiling treats on the last day to take home, the Dining Plan is not worth its full price to you.
 A deal is only a deal to the extent that you’re getting something you want and will actually use.